Book a Visit

 February 5, 20266 min read

-As a pet sitter who cares for dogs of all ages in Elizabethtown PA and Lancaster County, I've worked with many senior dogs and their families.
-Here are eight practical tips to help keep your aging dog comfortable and happy.
+I care for dogs of all ages, and I've worked with many senior dogs and their families.
+Here's what I've learned actually helps keep older dogs comfortable and happy.

-Senior dogs still need daily exercise, but the intensity and duration should decrease.
-Swap long runs for shorter, gentler walks on flat, accessible paths. check out our guide to dog-friendly trails in Elizabethtown for gentle options like the Community Park.
-Watch for signs of fatigue like lagging behind, heavy panting, or reluctance to keep going.
-Two shorter walks per day is often better than one long one.
+Senior dogs still need movement, but less intense.
+Swap long runs for shorter, gentler walks on flat paths.
+Elizabethtown Community Park is perfect paved and flat.
+Watch for signs they're tired: lagging behind, heavy panting, reluctance to keep going.
+Two shorter walks daily beats one long one.

-If you can't walk your senior dog consistently, a professional dog walker can provide the right level of gentle daily exercise.
+If you can't walk your senior dog consistently, a professional walker provides the right level of gentle daily exercise.

 Joint pain and arthritis are common in older dogs.
-Invest in an orthopedic dog bed with memory foam that supports achy joints.
-Place beds in their favorite spots and make sure they don't have to climb stairs to reach their sleeping area.
-Non-slip rugs on hardwood or tile floors can prevent painful slipping.
+A good orthopedic bed with memory foam supports achy joints.
+Put it in their favorite spots.
+Make sure they don't have to climb stairs to rest.
+Non slip rugs on hard floors prevent painful slipping.

-Senior dogs typically need fewer calories since they're less active, but they may need more of certain nutrients.
-Talk to your vet about switching to a senior-formula food.
-Some dogs benefit from supplements like glucosamine for joint health or omega fatty acids for skin and coat.
+Senior dogs usually need fewer calories they're less active.
+But they may need more of certain nutrients.
+Talk to your vet about switching to senior formula food.
+Some older dogs benefit from glucosamine for joints or omega fatty acids for skin and coat.
+Watch their weight closely extra pounds stress aging joints.

-Dogs over seven should see the vet at least twice a year instead of annually.
-Bloodwork can catch early signs of kidney disease, diabetes, thyroid issues, and other conditions that are more treatable when found early.
-Dental health also becomes increasingly important with age.
-Every owner should also know pet first aid basics to handle emergencies between vet visits.
+Dogs over seven should see the vet twice a year, not just once.
+Bloodwork catches early signs of kidney disease, diabetes, thyroid issues stuff that's more treatable when found early.
+Dental health gets more important too.
+Everyone should know pet first aid basics for emergencies between vet visits.

-Canine cognitive dysfunction (similar to dementia in humans) affects many senior dogs.
-Signs include:
+Canine cognitive dysfunction (like dementia in people) affects many senior dogs.
+Watch for:

 • Disorientation or confusion in familiar places

-If you notice these signs, talk to your vet.
-There are medications and dietary changes that can help manage cognitive decline.
+If you notice these, talk to your vet.
+There are medications and diet changes that help.

-Senior dogs may be slower, messier, or more anxious than they used to be.
-They might have accidents in the house or need help getting in and out of the car.
+Senior dogs may be slower, messier, more anxious.
+They might have accidents or need help getting in the car.
 Meet them where they are with patience and compassion.
-The bond you share is worth every extra moment of care.
+The bond you share is worth every extra moment.

-Senior dogs especially benefit from in-home pet sitting rather than boarding.
-The stress of an unfamiliar environment can worsen joint pain, trigger anxiety, and disrupt eating habits.
-A pet sitter who visits your home keeps your senior dog in their comfortable, familiar surroundings.
+Senior dogs especially benefit from in home pet sitting instead of boarding.
+Stress from an unfamiliar place worsens joint pain, triggers anxiety, disrupts eating.
+A sitter who visits your home keeps your senior dog comfortable and in their familiar space.

-Need care for your senior dog in Elizabethtown PA?
-Contact Big Mike's Pet Sitting for gentle, attentive care tailored to your aging dog's needs.
-We handle medications, mobility support, and provide the patience and affection senior dogs deserve.
-Serving Elizabethtown, Hershey, Mount Joy, and Lancaster County.
+Need care for your senior dog in Elizabethtown?
+Contact me for gentle care tailored to your aging dog's needs.
+I handle medications, mobility support, and provide the patience older dogs deserve.
+Serving South Central PA.

 ABOUT THE AUTHOR